Baseball-Orioles' star third baseman Brooks Robinson dies at 86 | Sports-Games

 Baseball-Orioles' star third baseman Brooks Robinson dies at 86

-Brooks Robinson, a virtuoso third baseman who was known as "The Human Vacuum Cleaner" because of his defensive prowess at the position during a Hall of Fame career spent entirely with Major League Baseball's Baltimore Orioles, died on Tuesday.
+Brooks Robinson, a virtuoso third baseman who was known as "The Human Vacuum Cleaner" because of his defensive prowess during a Hall of Fame career spent entirely with Major League Baseball's Baltimore Orioles, died on Tuesday.

 "I just happened to be in the right spot in that series.
 I tell people that I played 23 seasons and I never did have five games in a row like I did in that World Series," Robinson once told MLB.com.
 "It was a once in a lifetime five-game series for me and it just happened to be in a World Series."
 In 1964, Robinson was named the American League's Most Valuable Player after putting up the finest offensive season of his career, batting .317 with 28 home runs, 118 runs batted in (RBI) and 82 runs scored.